hardeepsingh07/Robotics/README.md

 Robotics C++ Programs

 1. WaypointFollow
-   -Take files an input, containing waypoints.
+   - Take files an input, containing waypoints.
 Follows each waypoint till file end is not reached.

 2. GoalLaserObstacleAvoid
    - Take Goal co-ordinates as an argument and calculate the path to reach goal while avoid obstacles using laser.